RayNieva/VPLs_and_Flowgorithm_Project/README.md

 # VPLs_and_Flowgorithm_Project
 EXPERIMENTAL - A study of Code Generation in Visual Programming Languages featuring Flowgorithm to autogenerate coding in multiple languages.

-Currently the projects below are in 12 different languages
+Currently the projects below are in 12 different languages (actually 13 if you include XML which again is a "core technology to Flowgorithm)

 - (2) IBO Pseudocode and Gaddis Pseudocode useful for solutions not supported by Flowgarithm like for instance developing a solution in Powershell.